dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ## weaviate_adapter

-The `weaviate_adapter` function is a helper function that configures the resource for the Weaviate destination:
+The `weaviate_adapter` is a helper function that configures the resource for the Weaviate destination:

 ```python
 weaviate_adapter(data, vectorize, tokenization)
 ```

 It accepts the following arguments:
-- `data`: a dlt resource object or a Python datastructure (e.g. a list of dictionaries).
+- `data`: a dlt resource object or a Python data structure (e.g. a list of dictionaries).
 - `vectorize`: a name of the field or a list of names that should be vectorized by Weaviate.
 - `tokenization`: the dictionary containing the tokenization configuration for a field.
 The dictionary should have the following structure `{'field_name': 'method'}`.
 Valid methods are "word", "lowercase", "whitespace", "field".
 The default is "word".